Non-Archimedean geometry of Artin fans: Kato stacks

-\begin{definition} A \emph{Kato stack} is a stack $\calF$ over the site $\mathbf{Aff}$ fulfilling the following two properties: \begin{enumerate}[(i)] \item The diagonal morphism $\calF\rightarrow \calF\times\calF$ is representable by Kato fans. \item There is a morphism $U\rightarrow \calF$ from a Kato fan $U$ to $\calF$ that is strict and surjective. \end{enumerate} \end{definition}
+\begin{definition} A \emph{Kato stack} is a stack $\calF$ over the site $(\mathbf{Fan},\tau_{Zar})$ fulfilling the following two properties: \begin{enumerate}[(i)] \item The diagonal morphism $\calF\rightarrow \calF\times\calF$ is representable by Kato fans. \item There is a morphism $U\rightarrow \calF$ from a Kato fan $U$ to $\calF$ that is strict and surjective. \end{enumerate} \end{definition}

+Note hereby that $U\rightarrow \calF$ is representable, since the diagonal of $\calF$ is representable.
+So $U\rightarrow \calF$ being strict and surjective means that all of its base changes along a morphism to $\calF$ from another Kato fan are strict and surjective.
 We are going to refer to the strict and surjective morphism $U\rightarrow \calF$ and, in a slight abuse of notation, to $U$ itself as an \emph{atlas} of $\calF$.
-Note hereby that $U\rightarrow F$ is representable, since the diagonal of $\calF$ is representable.
-The category of Kato stacks (denoted by $\mathbf{K.St.}$) is the full subcategory of categories fibered in groupoids over $\mathbf{Aff}$, whose objects are Kato stacks.
-Note hereby that a category fibered in groupoids over $\mathbf{Aff}_{chaotic}$ is already automatically a stack, since descent with respect to the chaotic topology is always trivial.

-Throughout this article we are again going to assume that all of our Kato stacks are locally fine and satuarated, i.e. there is an atlas $U\rightarrow\calF$ such that $U$ is locally fine and saturated.
+The category of Kato stacks (denoted by $\mathbf{K.St.}$) is the full subcategory of categories fibered in groupoids over $\mathbf{Fan}$, whose objects are Kato stacks.
+Note hereby that a category fibered in groupoids over $\mathbf{Aff}$ uniquely extends to a stack over $(\mathbf{Fan},\tau_{Zar})$, since every cover of an affine Kato fan always has to contain an isomorphism (see \cite[Proposition 2.3]{CavalieriChanUlirschWise_tropstack} for an analogous statement over the category of rational polyhedral cones).
+Throughout this article we are again going to assume that all of our Kato stacks are locally fine and saturated, i.e. that there is an atlas $U\rightarrow\calF$ such that $U$ is locally fine and saturated.

+By \cite{Ulirsch_functroplogsch}*{Proposition 3.7} the category of Kato fans is equivalent to the category of rational polyhedral cone complexes (in the sense of \cite{KKMSD_toroidal}*{Def.
+2.1.5}).
+As observed in \cite{CavalieriChanUlirschWise_tropstack}*{Remark 5.6}, this equivalence extends to an equivalence of geometric contexts and therefore the $2$-category of \emph{cone stacks} in the sense of \cite{CavalieriChanUlirschWise_tropstack}*{Definition 2.7} is equivalent to the $2$-category of Kato stacks, as defined in this section.
+So we can immediately translate between the language of Kato stacks and the language of cone stack as developed in \cite{CavalieriChanUlirschWise_tropstack}.

-\begin{example} By Proposition \ref{prop_Katospaces} every Kato fan $F$ defines a Kato stack, which, in a slight abuse of notation, we are simply going to denote by $F$ as well. \end{example}
+\begin{example} Since the presheaf $h_F$ is a sheaf, every Kato fan $F$ defines a Kato stack, which, in a slight abuse of notation, we are simply going to denote by $F$ as well. \end{example}

 \begin{proposition} Let $(R\rightrightarrows U)$ be a strict surjective groupoid object in the category of Kato fans.
 Then the quotient stack $\big[U\big/R\big]$ is a Kato stack. \end{proposition}

 The proof of Proposition \ref{proposition_groupoidquot=Katostack} proceeds in complete analogy with the algebraic case (see \cite[Tag 04TJ]{stacks-project}); due to the triviality of descent with respect to the chaotic topology, we may, however, avoid some technicalities.